AdamSoloMe/AdamSoloMe/README.md

 B.S. in Computer Science

-Currently pursing Masters in Computer Science
+Currently pursing Masters in Computer Science at CUNY Queens College
 ## Interests

 When I'm not Programmung, I love exploring the 🌎 great outdoors, 🚴 Biking or reading/learning about new tech.